Communist Party of Nepal (Maoist) (2025): History

-Echoing the 2012 split of Kiran's faction, which became known as the Communist Party of Nepal (Revolutionary Maoist), Netra Bikram Chand's faction also split from it, claiming: "The Maoist revolt had grossly perverted by the time it arrived in Kathmandu from Rolpa.
+In 2012, a faction of the Unified Communist Party of Nepal (Maoist) led by Mohan Baidya broke from the party and formed the Communist Party of Nepal (Revolutionary Maoist).
+Baidya himself faced a split in 2014, when a party faction led by Netra Bikram Chand (better known as "Biplav") splintered off and formed the Communist Party of Nepal, releasing a statement which read in part: "The Maoist revolt had grossly perverted by the time it arrived in Kathmandu from Rolpa.
 It is not possible to unite with the party that has strayed from the Maoist ideology."